Saturday, 20 April 2024

 Alien Embassy by Ian Watson

 What if we're doing space travel wrong?
 Are there better ways of getting around than launching huge rockets and spending months/years in flimsy tin cans if we want to visit nearby planets?
 This is what Ian Watson explores in Alien Embassy.
-In this possible future, the answer to what is a monumental engineering challenge lies in Eastern philosophy and, particularly, passages from the Tibetan Book of the Dead and, because this book was published in the 1970s, tantric sex.
+In this possible future, the answer to what is a monumental engineering challenge lies in Eastern philosophy and, particularly, passages from the Tibetan Book of the Dead.
+And because this book was published in the 1970s, tantric sex.
 A scientist works out the rituals contained therein can unlock the real star drive: the one in our brains.
 As such, the world 200 years hence looks very different.
-Where industry exists it's unobtrusive, the world is a managed social ecology, cities have more or less disappeared as the old distinction between town and country has faded away, capitalism's dead, and people rarely venture out of their own locales.
+Industry is unobtrusive, the world is a managed social ecology, cities have more or less disappeared as the old distinction between town and country has faded away, capitalism's dead, and people rarely venture out of their own locales.
 Yet there is a space programme and, moreover, there are three alien embassies on the Earth.

 Alien Embassy is a stunning work of imagination, and is very much on the readable side of mind-bending genre fiction.
 Most of the uncomfortable sex stuff is toward the beginning .
 If you can get past that, an unsung banger of British SF awaits.